xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

   - mongoDB database

 **API:**
 /info                                   -> installation information
 /connected                              -> list all connected device which have not been marked invalid and report if they are active or not
 /invalid                                -> list all connected device which have  been marked invalid and report if the invalidity timestamp
 /measurements                           -> returns the definition of all active measurement
-/data                               -> return latest measurements for all spaces
+/latestdata                                   -> return latest measurements for all spaces
 /latestdata/{name}                      -> return latest data for space {name}
 /latestdata/{[name0, name1, ...]}       -> return latest data for spaces [name0, name1, ...]
-/reference/?n                       -> return the last n reference measurements for all spaces
+/reference?n                            -> return the last n reference measurements for all spaces
 /reference/{name}?n                     -> return oly the last n reference measurements for space {name}
 /reference/{[name0, ...]}?n             -> return the last n reference measurements for spaces [name0, name1, ...]
-/real/?n                            -> return the last n real data for all spaces
+/delta?n                                -> return the last n real data for all spaces
-/real/{name}?n                      -> return oly the last n real data for space {name}
+/delta/{name}?n                         -> return oly the last n real data for space {name}
-/real/{[name0, ...]}?n              -> return the last n real data for spaces [name0, name1, ...]
+/delta/{[name0, ...]}?n                 -> return the last n real data for spaces [name0, name1, ...]
+/series/reference?x0?x1                 -> return reference data for all spaces in an interval (time is epoch time in seconds)
+/series/reference/{name}?x0?x1          -> return reference data for space {name} in an interval (time is epoch time in seconds)
+/series/reference/{[name0, ...]}?x0?x1  -> return reference data for spaces [name0, ...] in an interval (time is epoch time in seconds)
+/series/delta?x0?x1                     -> return real data for all spaces in an interval (time is epoch time in seconds)
+/series/delta/{name}?x0?x1              -> return real data for space {name} in an interval (time is epoch time in seconds)
+/series/delta/{[name0, ...]}?x0?x1      -> return real data for spaces [name0, ...] in an interval (time is epoch time in seconds)
+/presence?x0?x1                         -> return true or false if there was a person in the given interval for all spaces /presence/{name}?x0?x1                  -> return true or false if there was a person in the given interval for space {name}
+/presence/{[name0, ...]}?x0?x1          -> return true or false if there was a person in the given interval for spaces [name0, name1, ...]

 **API:(TBD)**
-/series?type=y?space=z?analysis=y?start=x0?end=x1 -> samples of type y from space z and analysis y from timestamp x0 to timestamp x1
-/presence?space=z?analysis=y?start=x0?end=x1 -> samples of type presence from space z and analysis y from timestamp x0 to timestamp x1, the value is set to 2 when activity is detected in the period and the value is equal to the number of detection at the end of the period
 /command?cmd=x?id=y?mac=w?val=z -> execute command x on sensor y or w with data (if necessary) z when z is an array.
 If both y and w are specified it returns error
 /command?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
 /command?cmd=list -> lists all available commands